Income Taxes and Immigration Consequences: What Immigrants Should Know

 Immigration News Working in the U.S.

-For immigrants arriving to the United States, the American tax system can be a very new and confusing concept.
-In fact, the U.S. tax system is so complex that most natural-born Americans have difficulty filing each year.
-As a general rule, U.S. tax law applies to you if you live in the United States or spend a significant amount of time here.
-And income taxes can affect immigration status.
+For many immigrants, the U.S. tax system feels confusing.
+You are not alone.
+Even many U.S.-born Americans struggle with taxes every year.
+As a general rule, U.S. tax law may apply if you live in the United States or spend significant time here.
+And income taxes can affect immigration outcomes in a few important ways.

 Responsibilities as a Tax Payer

-In the United States everyone with income above certain levels is expected to file a tax return.
-That’s not true in all countries around the world.
-In many countries, the government withholds taxes from paychecks, and the individual never has to directly file an income tax return.
-The Internal Revenue Service (IRS) is the U.S. agency responsible for collecting taxes.
+In the United States, most people with income above certain levels must file a tax return.
+That is not true in every country.
+Some governments handle taxes through withholding, and individuals never file a return themselves.
+The Internal Revenue Service (IRS) is the U.S. agency that collects taxes.

-If you have a green card, you are a resident alien.
-If you don’t have a green card and spend at least 31 days in the U.S. during the current tax and a total of 183 days during the last three tax years (including the current tax year), you’ll generally satisfy the physical presence test and are also treated as a resident alien.
+If you do not have a green card, you may still be a tax resident if you meet the substantial presence test.
+In general, this involves at least 31 days in the U.S. in the current year, and a weighted total of 183 days over the last three years (including the current year).
+Try the substantial presence test →

 Proper U.S. Income Tax Filing Is Essential for Permanent Residents